coderitter/knight-form/README.md

 var arne = {
   name: 'Arne Steppat',
   skills: {
-    agility: 78,
+    agility: "78", // it is a string instead of a number! will be converted when set
     strength: 'NaN', // will be assigned as string
-    unknownField: 'unknown' // will be ignored because the form does not have a corresponding field in the form }
+    unknownField: 'unknown' // will be ignored because the form does not have a corresponding field }
 }